 Students may earn a minor in TESL by completing 15 credits distributed as follows:

-A C or better is required in each course used to satisfy the minor.
+In each course used to satisfy the minor, a C or better is required.
 The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.

 Requirements